Peeking into HTTPS Traffic with a Proxy

 Again, same thing, but with HTTPS, without a proxy.
 You should see the same response as before, but without an entry in the proxy.
 That’s to be expected since we didn’t put a --proxy here.
 Let’s try that now.

-To illustrate this, we can run the same thing in a container, and we should see the error right away:
+To illustrate this, first, let’s run the same request from inside a container, and we should see the error right away:

 At this, you should see a certificate validation error.
 This is because the root certificate of mitmproxy isn’t installed inside the container’s environment, and so the curl invocation inside, won’t be able to verify mitmproxy‘s certificate.